DasLab/arnie/docs/setup_doc.md

 - Benchmarking packages / skeptic of all?
 Set up all of them!

-This document contains instructions to download, compile, and set paths for all of the following packages:
+This document contains instructions to download, compile where needed, and set paths for the following packages:

 ```
 # Example arnie.rc file: